0x0FB0/pulsar/README.md

 ## What is it?

 **Pulsar** is an automated network footprint scanner for Red Teams, Pentesters and Bounty Hunters.
-Its focus is on discovery of organization public facing assets with minimal knowledge about its infrastructure.
+Its focused on discovery of organization public facing assets with minimal knowledge about its infrastructure.
 Along with network data visualization, it attempts to give a basic vulnerability score to find infrastructure weak points and their relation to other resources.
 It can be also used as a custom vulnerability scanner for wide and uncharted scopes.
 This software was created with availability and openness in mind, so it is 100% free, and does not require any API keys to use its features.

 > This is a beta release, be prepared to notice bugs or even crashes.
 Help me out and submitt an [issue](../../issues/new).